gocd/www.go.cd/getting-started/part-2.md

    - [Concept 8: Custom tab](#concept_custom_tab)
 - [Previous part of guide (different page): Part 1](/getting-started/part-1.html)
 - [Next part of guide (different page): Part 3](/getting-started/part-3.html)

-In <a href="/getting-started/part-1.html">Part 1</a> of this guide, the concepts of GoCD Server, GoCD Agents, pipelines, materials, stages, jobs and tasks were introduced.
-You were also able to get a simple pipeline with a single stage, job and task each working.

-Let us continue, in this part, by learning about pipelines as materials, about artifacts and about custom tabs.

 <h2 class="small_margins"><a name="pipeline_as_material"></a>Using a pipeline as a material</h2>